 After the Duck Parade we did a Duck Tour of the nursery and duck pens with Denzel.
 He is wonderfully passionate and has a very important job on the farm managing the nursery.
 He explains the whole process from collecting the eggs, washing them, the incubation process, marking each egg, the hatching process and then looking after the little ducklings.
 So cute!
 It is very fascinating and informative and it was wonderful to learn all about this process on the farm.
 Thanks Denzel, we loved the tour.

-After a fun blending experience we tucked into a delicious three course Winter Feast.
+We then tucked into a delicious three course Winter Feast.
 The food at Vergenoegd is a wholesome and delicious with traditional farm style heartiness, perfect for a cold winters day.
 There is no menu for the Winter Feast and the three course meal is explained to us by the chef, which is then served on platters for two to share.
 If you have any dietary requirements I suggest to discuss this with them ahead of time when booking.
-The lunchtime Winter Feast is served every Friday, Saturday and Sunday and costs R275 per person.

 For starters we had a roasted vegetable couscous served with herbed butter, roasted pepper pesto and bread.
 The main course consisted of Pork fillet wrapped in prosciutto, slow cooked Lamb with Red wine sauce, Seabass served with potato au gratin and peanut bok choy – yum!
 This was absolutely delicious and we loved it all.